 Come, let us sing joyfully to the Lord, let us acclaim God, our Savior.
-Son of God, risen from the dead, save us who sing to You: Alleluia.
+O Son of God, transfigured on the mountain, save us who sing to You: Alleluia.

 Let us come before His face with praise, and acclaim Him in psalms.
-Son of God, risen from the dead, save us who sing to You: Alleluia.
+O Son of God, transfigured on the mountain, save us who sing to You: Alleluia.

 For God is the great Lord and the great king over all the earth.
-Son of God, risen from the dead, save us who sing to You: Alleluia.
+O Son of God, transfigured on the mountain, save us who sing to You: Alleluia.

 Come, let us worship and fall down before Christ.

-Son of God, risen from the dead, save us who sing to You: Alleluia.
+O Son of God, transfigured on the mountain, save us who sing to You: Alleluia.